nhtanvir93/gglink-assignment/README.md

 5. User Report
     1. Filter data will be following
-        a. ?Filter='email=example@gmail.com;username=test_user;group=1:2' (multiple group searching)
+        - ?Filter='email=example@gmail.com;username=test_user;group=1:2' (multiple group searching)
-        b. ?Filter='email=example@gmail.com;username=test_user;group=1'
+        - ?Filter='email=example@gmail.com;username=test_user;group=1'
     2. Field
-        a.
-If multiple field is given, it should match the exact column of users table
+        - If multiple field is given, it should match the exact column of users table
             - id, username, email

 6. Login
-    a. first search user data using username
+    - first search user data using username
-    b. if user is found, password will be check using Hash facade
+    - if user is found, password will be check using Hash facade
-    c. if username and password are matched, then token will be created using Str::uuid
+    - if username and password are matched, then token will be created using Str::uuid
-    d.
-Then token and token_last_validity_timestamp will be updated for that user
+    - Then token and token_last_validity_timestamp will be updated for that user

 7. Logout
-    a.
-If no logged in user is found according to 'X-TOKEN', logout will not be applicable
+    - If no logged in user is found according to 'X-TOKEN', logout will not be applicable
-    b.
-If logged in user is found, then token and token_last_validity_timestamp will be set to null for the requested logged in user
+    - If logged in user is found, then token and token_last_validity_timestamp will be set to null for the requested logged in user